Efficient Qubit Calibration by Binary-Search Hamiltonian Tracking: Outlook

 \section{Outlook}

-Our work presents the experimental demonstration of a greedy adaptive Bayesian estimation protocol for the frequency of a resonantly driven qubit, extending its coherence using only $N= 8$ single-shot measurements.
+Our work presents the experimental demonstration of a greedy adaptive Bayesian estimation protocol for the frequency of a resonantly driven qubit, improving its performance using only $N= 6$ single-shot measurements leveraging the exponential scaling of the algorithm with the number of measurements.
+This small number is to be compared with the tens~\cite{Vepsaelaeinen2022} or hundreds of single-shot measurements of previous works~\cite{Gebhart2023, Nakajima2020, Park2025} in resonantly driven qubits.
 Our approach reduces qubit-frequency drift by real-time Bayesian estimation and feedback, implemented via a low-latency FPGA-based qubit control system.

 The binary search estimation algorithm allows control pulses to compensate for qubit frequency fluctuations caused by flux noise, improving coherence and fidelity without sacrificing frequency sensitivity or range.
 We validate the protocol using gate set tomography, which further corroborates our claim that our adaptive feedback loop reduces the effects of non-Markovian noise.
 This may facilitate quantum error correction methods, which generally assume Markovian noise.